 Chugach will offer 500 blocks of the solar project.
 Each subscriber of a block will receive 1/500th of the energy produced by the solar project monthly.
 Energy production is expected to be higher in the summer and lower in the winter, depending on the sun’s availability.
 On average, one block will replace about 17 percent of the average home’s annual energy use (assuming 600 kWh per month average household use).
 Members may either subscribe monthly, or pre-pay their subscription for the project’s 25-year life.
 The monthly option allows members to receive solar power without the large up-front cost of a rooftop installation.

 To receive a block, members simply subscribe online for a 1-year minimum.
 The cost per month is expected to be approximately $24.
 The benefit is expected to average $20 per month at today’s rates (more in summer, less in winter), for a net premium of about $4 per block on average.
 Any solar energy generated will be subtracted from your bill.
 If your monthly use was 600 kWh and your solar block produced 150 kWh, your bill will reflect 450 kWh times the current electric rates.
-It will also include your subscription fee for the solar.
+It will also include your subscription fee for the solar, unless you prepaid.

 To be notified of project updates and when subscriptions are opened, you may sign up to receive news by email below.
 Subscriptions could potentially fill quickly based on a survey of members and the number of people signed up to receive notification.
 To make sure you are able to participate in this project, please register in Chugach's MyAccount portal.